schmouk/PyRandLib/PyRandLib/README.md

 ## Implementation
 Current implementation of PyRandLib uses Python 3.x with no Cython  version.
-It has been tested with Python 3.8 but should run with most of Python 3 suvbversions.
+It  has  been  tested  with  Python 3.8 but should run with all of Python 3.

-Python 2.7 could be later available,  if asked for.
-Cython  implementations could also be later available.
+Note 1: PyRandLib version 1.1 and below should work  with  all  versions  of Python 3.
+In  version 1.2, we have added underscores in numerical constants for the better readability of the code.
+This feature has been introduced in Python 3.6.
+If  you  want to use PyRandLib version 1.2 or above with Python 3.5 or below,  removing these underscores should be sufficient to  have  the library running correctly.

+Note 2:  no version or PyRandLib will ever be provided for Python 2 which is a no more maintained version of the Python language.

+Note 3:  a Cython version of PyRandLib might be delivered in a next release.
+Up today, no date is planned for this.

 ## Architecture overview